 You can access all the Sensory Walks by downloading the free OS Maps app.
 To find out more about the OS Maps app, discover more Sensory Walks across England, and to download the Making Walks Sensory toolkit visit the Sense website.

-The pond-side paths are surfaced and start from both the north and south car park.
+There are a range of surfaced pond-side paths which start from both the north and south car park.
 Bridges allow access between the ponds (please do not let children play in or around the spillways as they can be dangerous).

 Nearby forests